 The last countdown to be based on the Hot 100 used this chart: (Whole chart on page 55 of this document)

-The first countdown to use the airplay only data: (Whole chart here)
+The first countdown to use the airplay only data: (Whole chart on page 93 of this document)

-The final AT40 chart, which aired in January 1995: (Whole chart here)
+The final AT40 chart, which aired in January 1995: (Whole chart on page 74 of this document)

 You can still find these charts on the Billboard web site.
 The "Hot 100 Airplay" chart is now known as "Radio Songs", and the "Top 40 / Mainstream" chart is known as "Pop Songs". (**some charts are behind a paywall)

 Please note that all charts shown above are copyrighted by Billboard/BPI communications, Inc. Reproduced here without permission, but all trademark names and copyrights are the property of their respective holders and are here for descriptive/informative purposes only. *According to American Radio History website, Billboard released its old magainzes into the public domain, but this cannot be confirmed at this time.